-Sharing our favorite soft pumpkin cookies today!
+Sharing our favorite soft pumpkin cookies today that are spiced just right and topped with a homemade cream cheese frosting.!
 My BEST Soft Pumpkin Cookies are perfect for your upcoming parties.
-Spiced just right and topped with a homemade cream cheese frosting.

 Soft Pumpkin Cookies